Leak detection: Acoustic emission detectors

 Escaping liquids create an acoustic signal as they pass through a hole in the pipe.
-Acoustic sensors affixed to the outside of the pipeline create a baseline acoustic "fingerprint" of the line from the internal noise of the pipeline in its undamaged state.
-When a leak occurs, a resulting low frequency acoustic signal is detected and analysed.
+Acoustic sensors affixed to the outside of the pipeline can create a baseline acoustic "fingerprint" of the line from the internal noise of the pipeline in its undamaged state.
+When a leak occurs, a resulting low-frequency acoustic signal is detected and analysed.
 Deviations from the baseline "fingerprint" signal an alarm.
+New sensors have improved frequency band selection, time delay range selection, etc. This makes the graphs more distinct and easy to analyse.

-Now sensors are having better arrangement with frequency band selection, time delay range selection etc. This makes the graphs more distinct and easy to analyse.
-There are other ways to detect leakage.
-Ground geo-phones with filter arrangement are very useful to pinpoint the leakage location.
-It saves the excavation cost.
-The water jet in the soil hits the inner wall of soil or concrete.
-This will create a feeble noise.
-This noise will decay while coming up on the surface.
-But the maximum sound can be picked up only over the leakage position.
-Amplifiers and filter helps to get clear noise.
-Some types of gases entered into the pipe line will create a range of sounds when leaving the pipe.
+There are other ways to detect leakage, while reducing costs for exploratory excavation.
+Ground geo-phones with signal filtering are very useful to pinpoint leakage locations.
+An escaping pressurized water jet underground can create a faint noise which will be muffled on its way to the surface.
+Maximum signal can be picked up above the leakage position.
+Some types of gases escaping from a pipeline will create a range of sounds.

-Apart from passive detection, active SONAR-based methods for leak detection have been proposed, based on characteristic responses from multiphase bubbles and antibubbles.
+Apart from passive detection, active sonar-based methods for leak detection have been proposed, based on characteristic responses from multiphase bubbles and antibubbles.